waterml/blast2hgt/README.md

 See:
 >INSTALL
 >
 for detailed database installation guide.

 **How to run:**
+>
+0run.sh
+>
-0run.sh contains a simple example to explain how to run Blast2hgt.
+contains a simple example explaining how to run Blast2hgt.